 🧺🧹DIRTY BUSINESS🧽🧼

-Research and use precautions with all cleaners, natural spices, herbs, and essential oils, when using for cleaning, as natural remedies, etc., for possible allergic reactions, side effects and warnings.
+Research and use precautions with all cleaners, spices, herbs, and essential oils, when using for cleaning, as natural remedies, etc., for possible allergic reactions, side effects and warnings.

-Research and use precautions with all cleaners, natural spices, herbs, and essential oils, when using for cleaning, as natural remedies, etc., for possible allergic reactions, side effects and warnings.
+Research and use precautions with all cleaners, spices, herbs, and essential oils, when using for cleaning, as natural remedies, etc., for possible allergic reactions, side effects and warnings.

 PRODUCTS I USE: